microsoft/vsts-cordova-tasks/README.md

 There are gaps and known issues for most tasks.
 See [TODOs](./docs/TODO.md) for more information.

+##FAQ
+**Q:** I am trying to build an Ionic app and am running into a **spawn EACCES** error when building on a Mac.
+How to I resolve this problem?

+**A:** This can happen if you've added your Ionic to source control project Windows hooks/after_prepare/010_add_platform_class.js will not have an execute bit set as [required by Cordova](http://cordova.apache.org/docs/en/latest/guide/appdev/hooks/index.html).
+To resolve, add the execute bit to the file in source control or add the following using the **Command Line** task:
+* Tool: chmod
+* Arguments: +x hooks/after_prepare/010_add_platform_class.js

+**Q:** After Feb 14th, I am seeing the following error when referencing P12 file in the Xcode Build task: "Command failed: /bin/sh -c /usr/bin/security find-identity -v -p codesigning ..."

+**A:** This is due to the Apple's WWDR certificate expiring on this date and an old certificate still being present on the system.
+To resolve, follow the steps outlined by Apple here: https://developer.apple.com/support/certificates/expiration/ In particular, be sure to see "What should I do if Xcode doesn’t recognize my distribution certificate?" and be sure to **remove any expired certificates** as this can cause the error to occur even after you've installed updated certificates.
+This **also affects development certs** despite the title.

+**Q:** I am using my own Mac for a cross-platform agent and have it configured to run as a daemon.
+Signing is failing.
+How can I resolve this problem?

+**A:** Configure the agent as a launch agent (./svc.sh install agent) or run it as an interactive process (node agent/vsoagent.js) to ensure Xcode is able to access the appropriate keychains.
+See the [secure app signing](https://msdn.microsoft.com/Library/vs/alm/Build/apps/secure-certs) tutorial for additional details.
+You could also opt to use [MacinCloud](http://go.microsoft.com/fwlink/?LinkID=691834) instead.

+**Q:** I am seeing Windows 10 builds fail in the VSTS Hosted Pool with a "Could not load file or assembly" error when using Cordova 5.4.x.
+How do I resolve this problem?

+**A:** This is a Cordova bug when 64-bit Node.js is used.
+Upgrade to 6.0.0+ to resolve.
+See the [Cordova bug](https://issues.apache.org/jira/browse/CB-9565?jql=text%20%7E%20%22An%20attempt%20was%20made%20to%20load%20a%20program%20with%20an%20incorrect%20format.%22) for details.

 ##Installation

 ### Visual Studio Team Services / Visual Studio Online